 4. Disseminating Campus News

-Most colleges and universities have a newsletter publication, and administrators have the information they need to get out to the entire student body as well.
-Both of these needs can be met with QR codes.
-When a student newsletter is published online (an most are today), rather than publish entire articles, they can post headlines or short teasers, along with a QR code that will take readers to the full article, if they wish, or to skip and move on faster.
+When a student newsletter is published online (as most are today), rather than publish entire articles, they can post headlines or short teasers, along with a QR code that will take readers to the full article, if they wish, or to skip and move on faster.

 There are times when announcements to the entire study body must be made.
-While most universities have a text messaging system in place, this requires that students pick up those messages and actually read them.
+While most universities have a text messaging system in place, this requires that students pick up those messages and read them.
 If those announcements are also included via QR codes, strategically placed throughout a campus, students can access that information through a simple scan.

 5. Making Classes More Engaging and Interactive